camunda/sap-connectors/README.md

 The workflow will them publish the docker image to docker hub and publish the WAR of the RFC connector to the GitHub releases of the repo.

+**Warning**: Whatever artifact you release last will be marked as latest.
+So you should prefer releases from the oldest supported release to the newest.

 ## Development Hints

 Please consider using asdf and direnv to manage your local development environment.